 Hanging Lake is a short hike to two waterfalls and one of the most beautiful lakes in Colorado.
 On the same hike, you can explore Spouting Rock Falls, and even walk behind the waterfall.
+Reservations are required to hike Hanging Lake so don’t leave home without booking (see info in trail snapshot below).
 It’s not a day hike near Denver, but it’s definitely worth the nearly three-hour drive to the Hanging Lake Trailhead just outside of Glenwood Springs.

 1. Trail Snapshot